What is baby acne?

 Baby acne usually clears up without any dermatological treatment a few months after it first appears.
 However, you can avoid worsening the irritation with some simple gestures.

-To avoid irritating your child's skin during their bath or shower, you can use a gentle soap-free cleanser.
+To avoid irritating your child's skin during their bath or shower, you can use a gentle cleanser.
 You can also use thermal spring water or a solution enriched with zinc to decrease irritations and soothe the sensitive skin of your baby.

 Besides treatment, be careful not to use products that could aggravate your baby’s skin such as lipid-enriched soaps, greasy ointments or anti-acne products for teenagers and adults.